In this post, I talk about how I keep track of my personal finance by piecing

 Security: Giving a third-party service my bank passwords is never the correct security solution, no matter how much I “trust” that party.
 For some reason, banks won’t offer oauth.

-Flexibility: There are use cases I need that Mint can’t handle in any non-convoluted way, e.g. keeping track of other people’s money that’s physically in my accounts but not mine to spend, and recording stocks, frequent flyer miles, credit card reward points, and other liquid monetary assets that aren’t US dollars.
+Flexibility: There are use cases I need that Mint can’t handle in any non-convoluted way, e.g. keeping track of other people’s money that’s physically in my accounts but not mine to spend, and recording stocks, frequent flyer miles, credit card reward points, or other liquid monetary assets that aren’t US dollars.
 I find myself creating separate spreadsheets to handle these, which seems silly.

 Philosophy: While I appreciate that I can truly own my data by downloading all my transactions from Mint in csv, I’m also needlessly giving my data to a company that does questionable things.